 The statutory remit given to us places a high value on competition as a means to deliver consumer benefits in the energy retail sector in Northern Ireland.
-The Directorate also undertakes the role of social protection for consumers.
+The Directorate also undertakes the wider role of protection for utility consumers, including codes of Practice and formal dispute resolution where necessary.